Mrpye/go-action-workflow/README.md

 <details>
 <summary>Template functions</summary>

-you can use template functions to manipulate or access data. below is a table of the currently implements function, but it is possible to define your own. **TODO add a ref to example**
+you can use template functions to manipulate or access data. below is a table of the currently implements function, but it is possible to define your own see [here example 4](#how-to-use-go-workflow)

 ```yaml
 #get a parameter value